Fitus/Zaloha.sh/DOCUMENTATION.md

 normalize them either in the -printf %l output.
 Actually, there seem to be no constraints on the target paths of symbolic links.
 Hence, the /// triplets can occur there as well.
 The solution is the exclusion of such symbolic links from the processing, by the FIND expressions -lname *///* -o.
-Yes, honestly, here we hit a limit of how far can be reasonably gone with a shellscript alone.
-Whether such symbolic links are relevant to day-to-day practice is debatable, however.
+This "just" removes the security vulnerability arising from such symbolic links, but does not introduce their proper processing.
+A proper processing is theoretically possible, but the costs (extra FIND's and program code) would be hardly justifiable in light of the debatable practical relevance of such symbolic links.

 An additional challenge is passing of variable values to AWK.
 During its lexical parsing, AWK interprets backslash-led escape sequences.
-To avoid this, backslashes are converted to ///b in the bash script, and ///b are converted back to backslashes in the AWK programs.
+To avoid this, backslashes are converted to ///b in the BASH script, and ///b are converted back to backslashes in the AWK programs.

 In the shellscripts produced by Zaloha, single quoting is used, hence single